Edgar-Donk/tkinter.ttk.style/README.md

 looking widgets.
 We can use simple drawing tools such as PIL ImageDraw or tkinter Canvas and as all the widgets are quite small more sophisticated tools might be unnecessary.
 We are lucky in that we can see what has already been achieved in ttktheme.
 If we enlarge an image such as comboarrow-n.png from the Ubuntu theme, we see that the outer border is one pixel wide, there are highlights and shadows also one pixel wide.
 The corners are made from a simple angle construction.
-The most difficult part is probably the arrow, which has a dark grey outer part and a light grey inner part.
+The most tricky part is probably the arrow, which has a dark grey outer part and a light grey inner part.
 Several pixels of varying grey hues surround the arrow and the diagonal lines, exactly how these were produced will become clearer a little later.